Legat Architects Welcomes Columbus, Ohio-based Legat Kingscott

 Among the many advances stemming from The Ohio State University’s Spine Research Institute are barcode scanners that drastically reduce carpel tunnel injuries for cashiers and car rotating devices that enable mechanics to avoid back injuries.

 When the institute outgrew its space, it turned to the Columbus studio.
 Resulting renovations revived the institute and tripled its size.
-The expanded space features three motion capture labs that help researches determine how certain activities impact the spine, as well as a computer lab that houses up to 50 graduate level researchers.
+The expanded space features three motion capture labs that help researchers determine how certain activities impact the spine, as well as a computer lab that houses up to 50 graduate level researchers.
 The institute also uses the space to create virtual and 3-D printed versions of patients’ spines to explore and practice surgery options.

 Beyond Columbus with Strong Partnerships